The Physical Appearance Of A Gene Is Known As

 Genotype: The Underlying Genetic Blueprint

 The genotype represents the complete genetic makeup of an organism.
+To give you an idea, a gene for eye color might have multiple alleles: one for brown eyes, one for blue eyes, and one for green eyes.
 It's the sum total of all the genes an organism possesses, including both dominant and recessive alleles.
-An allele is a variant form of a gene.
-For instance, a gene for eye color might have multiple alleles: one for brown eyes, one for blue eyes, and one for green eyes.
-An organism inherits two alleles for each gene, one from each parent.
+Still, an allele is a variant form of a gene.
+In real terms, an organism inherits two alleles for each gene, one from each parent.
 The combination of these alleles determines the organism's genotype for that specific trait.

 • Homozygous vs. Heterozygous: If an organism inherits two identical alleles for a gene (e.g., two alleles for blue eyes), it is said to be homozygous for that trait.
 If it inherits two different alleles (e.g., one for blue eyes and one for brown eyes), it is heterozygous.
 The relationship between these alleles—which one is dominant and which is recessive—determines which trait will be expressed phenotypically.